QuizMasterInc/QuizMaster/PROCESS.md

 ### New Team Member Configuration

-Each member was invited to become a user through Firebase and GitHub organization to access the production environment for the project.
+Each member was invited to become a Owner through Firebase(Given the Developer role for full access) and GitHub organization to access the production environment for the project.
 It is to our discretion the amount of permissions they have within our Firebase project, and GitHub organization.

 ### New User Configuration